-If you have any questions regarding how to include links to additional formats, contact your Educational Technology Specialist in the Centre for Teaching and Learning.
+If you would like to include links to additional formats, or caption your videos, contact your Educational Technology Specialist in the Centre for Teaching & Learning.

-It is important that content also meet accessibility guidelines.
+While UDL is not the same as accessibility, it is important that course content is accessible to all learners.
 To learn more about how to make documents and presentations accessible, check out the Tools and Resources section of the Accessibility website.